Growth worries weigh on oil, stocks; dollar up

 "The Chinese PMIs are lending weight to a case of a hard landing, and if Germany is the better part of Europe and it cannot grow, the situation for the markets will be difficult."

-U.S. Treasury bond prices rose for a third consecutive day as investors sought safety, although they trimmed part of their gains after data showed U.S. claims for unemployment benefits fell to a four-year low last week.
+U.S. Treasury bond prices rose as investors sought safety, although they trimmed part of the gains after data showed U.S. claims for unemployment benefits fell to a four-year low last week.

 Encouraging jobs data also boosted the dollar against major trading-partner currencies, many of which are direct beneficiaries of the Chinese economic boom.
-The greenback was 0.1 percent higher, as measured by the U.S. Dollar Index .DXY.
+The greenback was 0.1 percent higher, as measured by the U.S. Dollar Index.

 "When you get numbers like these out of the euro zone it definitely puts the growth outlook into question and points to a mild recession," said Niels Christensen, currency strategist at Nordea in Copenhagen.